Vishak-Bhat30/ML4SCI_24/Common Task 1/ML4SCI_Electron_photon_classification.md

-	Approach: --> Firstly i reshaped the matrix into 2,32,32 so that it could be fed into the neural network
+	Approach: --> Firstly I reshaped the matrix into 2,32,32 so that it could be fed into the neural network

               --> Created a Dataset class that returns the matrix and the label for that matrix denoting the class that matrix belongs to when an index is given under the __getitem__() function